 What you can do

-- So, go looking for fossil remains on the shore – a 10cm long fossilised jaw bone found in 2015 was reportedly on top of an exposed boulder!
+- Look for fossil remains on the shore – a 10cm long fossilised jaw bone found in 2015 was showing on top of a recently exposed boulder!

 - Measure and photograph your finds or take them home with you.